 The tour group that followed us into the cave had a young gentleman that proposed to his now fiance!
-Who could say no to such a romantic setting?!
+Who could say no in such a romantic setting?!

-After heading out of the cave, the tour guide had another surprise for us, a crevasse which they had made safe for us to enter.
+After heading out of the cave, the tour guide had another surprise for us, a crevasse which the tour company had made safe for us to enter.

 I actually didn’t think the day could get any better but then…